Go to Homepage

 Kuta shopping and bargain watches

-In Nusa Dua, in the far south, the revamped Bali Collection (tel: 771-662, www.bali-collection.com) complex serves up restaurants, designer shops, and even furniture.
+In Nusa Dua, in the far south, the revamped Bali Collection (bali-collection.com/) complex serves up restaurants, designer shops, and even furniture.
 Of an evening you might even take in a dance show.
+Bali Collection is a bit twee but worth a quick browse for surfer and beach wear.

 For wilder Bali shopping head to the Kuta bargain shops and sunset beach.
 The place has emerged beaming from the extensive drainage diggings and touts will attempt, politely, to lure you into newly decorated shops.
-Kuta has smartened up considerably.
+Kuta has smartened up considerably though the traffic is atrocious.
 Thank heavens.
 While prices can be bargained down a fair bit, items are not cheap.
-A Billabong or Ripcurl t-shirt sells for over Rp180,000 (US$20).
+A Billabong or Ripcurl t-shirt may sell for US$40-$50.
 This is for originals.
-The knock-offs are often priced higher but can be brought down to around Rp80,000 (US$9) which is still more expensive than Hong Kong’s Causeway Bay.
-I have this on good authority - my teenage son, whose trousers are worn well BELOW the hip, so he should know.
-Cruise Jalan Legian for the most variety.
+The knock-offs are often priced higher (is it vanity?) but can be brought down.
+If traffic permits (and this the eternal question in the Kuta-Seminyak-Canggu area), cruise Jalan Legian for the most variety or a bit further north to Jalan Oberoi in Seminyak.

-Bali shopping, Kuta bargains and kock-off watches, Bagus Watch company
+Bali shopping, Kuta bargains and cheap watches, Bagus Watch company

 Kuta shopping strip, knock-off watches/ photo: Vijay Verghese

 Also look out for furniture stores in Seminyak especially on the bypass to Kuta.
-Hardy on Jalan Kunti is one lively boutique option.
-Explore dining tables, cabinets, sofas, beds and more.
+John Hardy (johnhardy.com) jewellery stores have quite a following.
+Find one closest to you.
+Try Jln Petitenget in Seminyak or pop by the Ayana resort.
+If near Ubud, the hard-to-find but stunning Bambu Indah resort by Hardy is on hand for a more immersive demonstration of creative sustainability.
+Explore dining tables, cabinets, sofas, beds and assorted bamboo creations.
 Furniture can be custom-made and shipped.

 ▲ top